edgeandnode/amp/dump/README.md

 To get logs, set `RUST_LOG=info`.

+### System requirements

+Dump is memory intensive, because the contents of each parquet row group, which usually corresponds to a file, needs to be entirely buffered in memory before being written.
+This memory requirement varies linearely with the number of jobs, the partition size (`DUMP_N_JOBS` and `DUMP_PARTITION_SIZE_MB`) and the number of tables being written to.
+As a reference point, at 100 workers and a 128MB partition size, memory usage was measured to peak at about 44GB for the EVM dataset with 4 tables.

 ## Substreams

 To dump substreams module output you will need a substreams module that contains repeated messages in the output, which is a common substreams pattern.